Customizing NSSE

 • What one change would most improve the educational experience at this institution, and what one thing should not be changed?

 NSSE participating institutions may append up to two Topical Modules - short sets of questions on designated topics such as academic advising, civic engagement, experiences with diversity, technology, and writing.
 Modules allow for deeper exploration of important areas based on campus needs.
-Participants may add up to one module for no extra cost, while adding a second module costs $250.
+Participants may add up to one module for no extra cost, while adding a second module has an additional fee.

 State systems often coordinate their institutions' NSSE participation.
 Systems that do so receive side-by-side institutional comparisons and a member institution data file (data sharing agreements required for each institution).
 There is no fee for these services unless a system appends additional questions as a system consortium.